SQream/sqream_docs/data_ingestion/inserting_data.rst

      - ORC
      - Streaming data
    * - :ref:`copy_from`
-     - ✓
+     - Supported
      - ✗
      - ✗
      - ✗
-   * - :ref:`external_tables`
+   * - :ref:`foreign_tables`
-     - ✓
+     - Supported
-     - ✓
+     - Supported
-     - ✓
+     - Supported
      - ✗
    * - :ref:`insert`
      - ✗
      - ✗
      - ✗
-     - ✓ (Python, JDBC, Node.JS)
+     - Supported (Python, JDBC, Node.JS)

 Unsupported Data Types
 -----------------------------

 SQream DB doesn't support the entire set of features that some other database systems may have, such as ``ARRAY``, ``BLOB``, ``ENUM``, ``SET``, etc.

 These data types will have to be converted before load.
-For example, ``ENUM`` can often be stored as a ``TEXT``.
+For example, ``ENUM`` can often be stored as a ``VARCHAR``.

 Handing Extended Errors
 ----------------------------

-While :ref:`external tables<external_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.
+While :ref:`foreign tables<foreign_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.

 Best Practices for CSV
 ------------------------------